Padre Pio

-Pio joined the Capuchins at fifteen and spent most of his religious life in the convent of San Giovanni Rotondo.
-He was marked by stigmata in 1918, leading to several investigations by the Holy See.
-Despite temporary sanctions imposed by the Vatican, his reputation kept increasing during his life, attracting many followers to San Giovanni Rotondo.
-He was involved in the construction of the Casa Sollievo della Sofferenza, a hospital built near the convent of San Giovanni Rotondo.
+Pio joined the Capuchins when he was fifteen and spent most of his religious life in the convent of San Giovanni Rotondo.
+He was known throughout his life for numerous instances of supernatural phenomenon, most notably the stigmata upon his hands and feet.
+Several investigations into the phenomenon were conducted by the Holy See, and while they led to temporary sanctions on his ministry, his reputation continued to increase during his life.

 After his death, his devotion continued to spread among believers all over the world.
 He was beatified on 2 May 1999 and canonized on 16 June 2002 by Pope John Paul II.
 His relics are exposed in the sanctuary of Saint Pio of Pietrelcina, next to the convent of San Giovanni Rotondo, now a major pilgrimage site.
+His legacy also includes the Casa Sollievo della Sofferenza, a hospital built near the convent of San Giovanni Rotondo.